 This section discusses the material elements of our executive compensation policies for our "named executive officers" and the most important factors relevant to an analysis of these policies.
-For 2014, our "named executive officers" are Jodie P. Morrison, our President and Chief Executive Officer, and our two other most highly compensated executive officers, Lee H. Kalowski, our Chief Financial Officer, and Karen J. Ferrante, M.D., our Head of Research and Development and Chief Medical Officer.
+For 2015, our "named executive officers" are Jodie P. Morrison, our President and Chief Executive Officer, and our two other most highly compensated executive officers, Karen J. Ferrante, M.D., our Chief Medical Officer and Gerald E. Quirk, Esq., our General Counsel and Executive Vice President, Business Operations.
 In addition, this section provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our named executive officers and is intended to place in perspective the data presented in the following tables and the corresponding narrative.